Healthy Recovery Risotto

-Of course we all know that familiar feeling, low, tired, an appetite that just will not be satisfied.
-The clean-eating, body loving you now morphed into a blurry eyed sloth with one thing on it’s mind… takeaway.
+Of course we all know that familiar feeling; low, tired and an appetite that just will not be satisfied.
+The clean-eating, body loving you now morphed into a blurry eyed sloth with one thing on its mind… takeaway.
 Not that there’s anything wrong with the odd takeaway now and again of course, but in the midst of your body & mind going through an intense healing process?
 Mmm, probably not the best time.

 I mean look at it like this, in the days proceeding an alcohol fuelled time your body will be deficient of several crucial minerals, vitamins and enzymes.
 Including Vitamin B, Vitamin C, Magnesium, antioxidants and water.
 A lack of all this is what causes those dreaded ‘hangover’ symptoms to rear their ugly head; anxiety, fatigue, low mood, confusion, sensitivity (the list goes on).

-This recipe is full of, you got it, all those important things are wonderful bodies are crying out for, antioxidants, magnesium and vitamins.
+This recipe is full of, you got it, all those important things that are wonderful bodies are crying out for; antioxidants, magnesium and vitamins.
 Plus it’s surprisingly easy, meaning we can plonk our little bottoms right back on that sofa with minimal time lost.

 - 200g of risotto rice

 - 1 clove of garlic- minced

 - 100-150g smoked salmon

 - Heat coconut oil in pan and fry onion and garlic for a few minutes, until onions start to soften

 - Add the rice to the pan and mix.
 Cook for another minute

 - Gradually ladle in the stock, stirring and mixing all the time